Installing info-beamer hosted on a Raspberry Pi

-Installation of the software is trivial.
-Just download the info-beamer hosted boot file from the device page.
-Extract the content of the downloaded install.zip file to your newly formatted SD card.
+Installation of the software is made as easy as possible.
+First you need to download the info-beamer hosted software, then extract the content of the install.zip file to your newly formatted SD card.
 That's all.
 If you're using Windows, you can follow our 5 step guide for installing using Windows.

 If you downloaded the install.img.gz file instead you can "burn" it to an SD card with a tool like etcher.
 Using the install.zip is a lot easier and faster though so it's recommended that you use it if you can.